Famous TV shows that ended in controversy

-Several award-winning series will exit stage left after the current season, including ABC’s “Modern Family” and HBO’s “Homeland.”
+Several award-winning series will exit stage left after the current season, including ABC’s “Modern Family” and Showtime’s “Homeland.”
 How these shows are resolved, and more importantly, how viewers respond to these resolutions, will impact their legacy as well as pack a financial punch.

 Stacker curated a gallery of 15 television shows marred by season finales that generated controversy—all of which have won at least one Emmy or Golden Globe in any given category.
 Click through the slides to see if any of your favorite programs made the list, as well as which shows to watch during your next weekend television binge.

 You may also like: Fan campaigns that saved TV shows from cancellation

 Edie Falco won an Emmy for her turn as the chronically stressed, pill-popping ER nurse Jackie Peyton on Showtime’s critically acclaimed drama.
 The show sparked controversy immediately after it debuted—with the New York State Nurses Association denouncing the anti-hero’s flagrant disregard for the profession's Code of Ethics.
 Fans were both confused and disheartened by the intentionally ambiguous series finale, which fails to specify whether Jackie lives of dies after an intentional overdose.